 You can also join the Chat Room, where members congregate socialise and help each other.

-There are no membership fees to join the No More Panic community and the site does not contain any advertising links.
-It is funded purely from donations from members and the sale of some promotional items.
-No More Panic does not host or receive funding from advertising.
+There are no membership fees to join the No More Panic community and the site is funded from advertising, donations from members and the sale of some promotional items.

 Remember: YOU CANNOT CHANGE THE PAST, BUT THE FUTURE IS WHERE YOU HAVE TO SPEND THE REST OF YOUR LIFE, SO MAKE SURE THE FUTURE IS SOMETHING TO LOOK FORWARD TO.